 As early as the 1940’s mining activities were carried out on the present-day mine site, when sericite was quarried for use in ceramic insulators and other items.

 The Orivesi gold deposit was discovered in 1982, as a result of a research project by Lohja Oy and the Department of Geology from the University of Helsinki.
 Outokumpu Oy ("Outokumpu") purchased the rights to the gold deposit in 1990 and conducted technical and feasibility studies over the next four years, including test mining in 1990 and 1993.
 Orivesi was officially opened in 1994 and Outokumpu continued operations until the sale of the mine to Dragon Mining in late 2003.
 Dragon Mining recommenced mining in 2007.

 Orivesi was initially in operation between 1992 and 2003 producing 422,000 ounces of gold from a series of near vertical pipe-like lodes at Kutema down to the 720m level.
 Dragon Mining acquired the operation in late 2003 and recommenced mining in July 2007 initially on remnant mineralisation associated with the Kutema lode system above the 720m level.
-Two of the five principal lodes at Kutema continued below the historical extent of the decline at the 720m level and this area has been the subject of a program of staged development and production stoping down to the 1205m level between January 2011 and January 2018.
+Two of the five principal lodes at Kutema continued below the historical extent of the decline at the 720m level and this area was the subject of a program of staged development and production stoping down to the 1205m level between January 2011 and January 2018.
 Mining from the Sarvisuo lodes, 300 metres east of Kutema commenced in April 2008 and has been conducted from the 240m to the 620m level.
 The main decline is now at the 1205m level at Kutema, whilst gold mineralization has been identified down to the 1300m level.

 Orivesi Gold Mine